 Surinam Cockroach: Facts, Identification & Control in the Home

-Native to the Southeastern United States and other regions with warmer climates, Surinam cockroaches are sometimes found in indoor settings throughout New England.
-The tropical insects, scientifically named Pycnoscelus surinamensis, typically travel to the New England area as stowaways in potted plants, soil and mulch, and similar items imported from their native habitats.
-Though not considered household pests in the same vein as other New England cockroach species, Surinam cockroaches can still cause damage in the buildings they inhabit.
+Native to the Southeastern United States and other regions with warmer climates, Surinam cockroaches are sometimes found in indoor settings throughout the United States.
+The tropical insects, scientifically named Pycnoscelus surinamensis, typically travel as stowaways in potted plants, soil and mulch, and similar items imported from their native habitats.
+Though not considered household pests in the same vein as other cockroach species, Surinam cockroaches can still cause damage in the buildings they inhabit.

 What do Surinam cockroaches look like?

 When fully grown, Surinam cockroaches generally measure slightly less than an inch in length.
 Dark and shiny, the bodies of Surinam cockroaches are black with olive-green or dark brown wings that stretch past the abdomen and give the insects a distinctive two-tone look.
 Developing nymphs have no wings, while adults are able to fly.
-In New England, only female Surinam cockroaches exist.
+Only female Surinam cockroaches exist.
 These females are able to reproduce asexually through a process termed parthenogenesis (females lay unfertilized eggs).

 What do Surinam cockroaches eat?